yifei-liu-yl/yifei-liu-yl.github.io/data.md

 * [**Interconnection Queue Data**](https://www.econ.umd.edu/research/data-interconnection-queues) (Version: May 2025)
   <details>
     <summary>Data Details</summary>
-    This website makes public historical data on the interconnection queue.
-We extract these data from engineering studies issued as part of the interconnection process.
-Our first release is data for Pennsylvania-New Jersey-Maryland Interconnection (PJM), a regional transmission operator (RTO) serving the Mid-Atlantic region.
-These data cover all requests for interconnection made to PJM from 2008-2020.
+    This website provides historical data on energy projects seeking to connect to the electrical grid.
+When developers want to add new power generation to the grid, they must join an "interconnection queue" and undergo technical reviews to ensure grid compatibility.
+We extract data from these engineering studies to track project proposals and outcomes.
+Our first release covers the Pennsylvania-New Jersey-Maryland Interconnection (PJM), which manages the power grid serving 65 million people across parts of the Mid-Atlantic, Midwest, and Southern United States.
+These data include all connection requests submitted to PJM from 2008-2020.
   </details>